SamuelM333/SamuelM333.github.io/_posts/2017-04-26-basic-commands-on-linux.markdown

 <h3 class="title">mkdir</h3>

-The last command I want to address on the directory navegation is `mkdir` (stands for make directory).
+The last command I want to address on the directory navigation is `mkdir` (stands for make directory).
 It will create a directory inside of the folder you are working on.
 Keep in mind that `mkdir` works with relative and absolute paths.

 Another useful note is to run `mkdir` with the -p flag, running the command with this flag will create nested